ircdocs/modern-irc/dcc.md

 ### Sending The File

-After opening the direct TCP connection, the sending client sends the raw bytes of the file over the connection.
+After opening the direct TCP connection, the sending client sends the raw bytes of the file over the newly-established connection.

 ---

----

----

----

----

----

----

-# DCC Sessions
+# Extensions

-[CTCP](/ctcp.html) messages are used to initiate DCC sessions.
-Specifically, the [`DCC`](/ctcp.html#dcc) message is used to start and control DCC sessions.

-To open a DCC session

-# Explain XDCC, SDCC, etc
+These are various extensions that change how DCC connections are established and used.
+These are detailed here.

+## Secure DCC (SDCC)

+In this method, the verb `SCHAT` is used instead of `CHAT` and `SSEND` is used instead of `SEND`.
+When using secure DCC, the direct TCP connection uses TLS rather than plaintext.

+Although it uses TLS, the certificate on either side is not verified in any way, which means this is still not secure by today's standards.
+However, it can help protect against dragnet data collection so it's still a definite step up from regular plaintext DCC.

+## Reverse / Firewall-bypassing DCC

+This type of DCC request (that we call Reverse DCC) is used to bypass NAT and similar issues.
+What happens with this is that

+## Extended DCC (XDCC)

+XDCC (originally an acronym for Xabi's DCC) is a set of additional commands to allow clients to list files available for download.
+As well, XDCC allows clients to request downloading a particular advertised file -- upon which a `DCC SEND` session will be established by the side advertising the file.